redox-os/book/src/ch08-01-advanced-build.md

 ./bootstrap.sh -d
 ```

-to install the build system dependencies without re-fetching any source.
-If you wish to install the dependencies yourself, some examples are given below.
+If you can't use `bootstrap.sh` script, you can attempt to install the necessary packages below.

 ### Pop!_OS/Ubuntu/Debian Users